-Family medicine research at the forefrontAdvancement, opportunity and collaboration describe the research and scholarship efforts in The Ohio State University Department of Family Medicine.
+Family medicine research at the forefrontAdvancement, opportunity and collaboration describe the research and scholarship efforts in The Ohio State University Department of Family and Community Medicine.
 Our faculty members are engaged in a broad range of multidisciplinary efforts to bolster advances in the practice, teaching and research of family medicine.
 Our successes are demonstrated by professional presentations, publications and grant support.

 Our faculty's involvement in clinical research through the Central Ohio Practice-Based Research Network (OSU-COPBRN) promises to advance knowledge about many aspects of primary care – for example, chronic obstructive pulmonary disease, seasonal affective disorder, diabetes, etc. The OSU-COPBRN, which consists of 21 primary care sites – eight family medicine sites of The Ohio State University Primary Care Network, including one shared site with general internal medicine, five Ohio State University Division of General Internal Medicine sites and eight PrimaryOne Health, Inc. sites.